RAM979/CALCULATOR/README.md

 # CALCULATOR
-Made A Simple Calculator Using HTML , CSS &amp; JS
+Made A Simple Calculator Using HTML , CSS & JS